Kwäday Dän Tsʼìnchi: DNA tests

-In 2000, mitochondrial DNA tests of 241 area volunteers of the Champagne and Aishihik First Nations revealed 17 living persons who are related to Kwäday Dän Tsʼìnchi through their direct maternal line.
+In 2000, mitochondrial DNA tests of 241 area volunteers of Champagne and Aishihik First Nations revealed 17 living persons who are related to Kwäday Dän Tsʼìnchi through their direct maternal line.
 Among them were Sheila Clark and Pearl Callaghan, two of seven sisters.
 Clark said of finding they were related to Long Ago Man, "It was extremely moving.
 I couldn't believe it."
 Fifteen of the 17 individuals identify as Wolf clan, suggesting the man may also have belonged to the Wolf clan.
 In their matrilineal kinship system, children are considered born into their mother's clan.
 The individuals were split roughly in half between those who lived in coastal areas and those who lived inland, reflecting historical territories of bands.

 A partial mitochondrial DNA sequence of Kwäday Dän Tsʼìnchi, containing information on the hypervariable region HVR2, bases 1 to 360, is available in the National Center for Biotechnology Information's genome sequencing database, GenBank, as accession number AF502945.